chipguyhere/PulseCapture/README.md

   }
 ```

-The "key held down" is a special message in the IR protocol, returned by the class as a single bit message of 1.

-The IR receiver class will silently overwrite unread IR messages with newly received ones.
-This is intentional and by design.
-The buffer holds only 1 message.
-The special "key held down" message will be discarded if the buffer is full, rather than having it overwrite the unread message it refers to.
+The "key held down" is a special message in the IR protocol, returned by the class as a single bit message of ```1```.
+The special "key held down" message will be discarded if the buffer is full, rather than having it overwrite the (likely) unread message it refers to.

 ### Wiegand (RFID) receiver: